 Curiosity is wondering about the meaning behind the behaviour for the child.
-Curiosity lets the child know
+Curiosity lets the child know that the adults understand.
 Please see our Trauma Informed Relational Policy for further information.

 To this end our school is committed to educational practices which Protect, Relate, Regulate and Reflect;